The Secret Magdalene: Historical accuracy

 Throughout The Secret Magdalene, Longfellow weaves historical facts and personages in her own interpretation of the Christ story.
 Longfellow said she based her choice of name for her lead character on the Nag Hammadi Papers, a collection of ancient Gnostic material found in 1945 in Egypt.
 All editions of the book include a comprehensive though selected bibliography of materials used by Longfellow.

 The novel has been praised by some theologians and historians but was not reviewed in any major newspapers or journals.
 Seekers of Mary Magdalene have commented on its reflection of the daily life of the times, as well as the known historical personages it depicts.
 According to Bookreporter, "this is an imaginative novel that undoubtedly will attract a lot of attention and foster discussion about one of the most controversial and fascinating women in early Church history."

 In June 2010, the book made Online Classes' list of "100 All Time Best Historical Fiction Books".

 Parallels of author's life to the novel

 The central idea of the book is the realization of gnosis, a Greek word meaning divine knowledge.
-In Asia, such an awakening is termed enlightenment.
 At the age of nineteen, Longfellow had a sudden and spontaneous awakening to "All That Is".
 She wrote The Secret Magdalene to explore this experience through her novel.